-Montag tries to ignore her questions, but on the rest of his walk home, he cannot get the young girl out of his mind.
+Montag tries to ignore her questions, but on his walk home, he cannot get the young girl out of his mind.

 Montag enters his bedroom to find an empty bottle of sleeping pills, lying on the floor next to his bed.

-The next morning, Montag attempts to discuss what happened, but his wife avoids Montag’s questions and focuses on a new script for an interactive television program.
+The next morning, Montag attempts to discuss what happened, but Millie, his wife, avoids Montag’s questions and focuses on a new script for an interactive television program.

 He enters the fire station and the Mechanical Hound growls at him.
 Montag realizes that the Hound doesn’t like him, which he points out to his fellow fireman, Captain Beatty.